DevBigEazi/etn-forge/docs/TECHNICAL.md

 ---

-**This technical documentation provides a comprehensive overview of the etn-dappforge architecture and implementation details.
+**This technical documentation provides a comprehensive overview of the etn-forge architecture and implementation details.
 For specific usage instructions, refer to the main README.md file.**